Caesarean section: Recovery

 It is common for women who undergo caesarean section to have reduced or absent bowel movements for hours to days.
-During this time, women may experience abdominal cramps, nausea and vomiting.
+During this time, women may experience abdominal cramps, nausea, and vomiting.
 This usually resolves without treatment.
-Poorly controlled pain following non-emergent caesarean section occurs in between 13% to 78% of women.
+Poorly controlled pain following non-emergency caesarean section occurs in between 13% and 78% of women.
 Following caesarean delivery, complementary and alternative therapies (e.g., acupuncture) may help to relieve pain, though evidence supporting the efficacy of such treatments is extremely limited.
-Abdominal, wound and back pain can continue for months after a caesarean section.
+Abdominal, wound, and back pain can continue for months after a caesarean section.
 Non-steroidal anti-inflammatory drugs can be helpful.
 For the first couple of weeks after a caesarean, women should avoid lifting anything heavier than their baby.
 To minimize pain during breastfeeding, women should experiment with different breastfeeding holds including the football hold and side-lying hold.
 Women who have had a caesarean are more likely to experience pain that interferes with their usual activities than women who have vaginal births, although by six months there is generally no longer a difference.
 Pain during sexual intercourse is less likely than after vaginal birth; by six months there is no difference.

 There may be a somewhat higher incidence of postnatal depression in the first weeks after childbirth for women who have caesarean sections, but this difference does not persist.
 Some women who have had caesarean sections, especially emergency caesareans, experience post-traumatic stress disorder.

-Those who undergoes caesarean section has 18.3% chance of chronic surgical pain at three months and 6.8% chance of surgical pain at 12 months.
+A woman who undergoes caesarean section has 18.3% chance of chronic surgical pain at three months and 6.8% chance of surgical pain at 12 months.

+In recent meta-analyses, caesarean section has been associated with a lower risk of urinary incontinence and pelvic organ prolapse compared to vaginal delivery.
+Women who have vaginal births, after a previous caesarean, are more than twice as likely to subsequently have pelvic floor surgery as those who have another caesarean.